wp-plugins/realtime-comments/readme.txt

 == Description ==

 New accepted comments from all users are added to pages in real-time, without the need to refresh the page.
 Allows comments section work interactively, like a chatroom.
-Pure Wordpress plugin, no third parties needed.
-Comments re-classified as trash, spam, or unapproved again will be dynamically removed from users screen.
+Comments re-classified as trash or spam will be dynamically removed from users screen.
 Using this plugin you can have really catching interactive discussions in your pages.

-Administrator can choose update frequency.
+It's pure Wordpress plugin, no need for third parties, paid services, secondary logins.

+Administrator can choose update frequency, define in what pages realtime comments are used, comments ordering in selected pages.
+Additionally is possible to set custom walker function (if used theme uses it) and size of avatar.

+Starting from version 0.7 it has pagination support.
+New top-level comments will be dynamically are added to newest comments page.
+Nested comments will be added to parent comments at any comments page.
+If top-level comments amount reaches value set in wp admin->Settings->Discussion, oldest comments start to disappear.

 == Installation ==